Dreaming-moonlight/Open-system-application-made-by-using-custom-tkinter/README.md

 There are indeed a bit bugs in the program, where I would try to fix it, this is the first version so bugs are expected.

-Hope you enjoy and have a great day :D
+Hope you enjoy and have a great day, requested to share some ideas and fixes if interested.

 Regards,
 Dreaming moonlight